 “Only Newcastle and here,” I said.

 “You haven’t been to London yet?” he asked, astonished.
 “Good for you,” he added after a few moments of reflection.
 “So many tourists only visit London and think they’ve seen England.”

 This time, I decided it was finally time to visit London and see for myself what the hype was all about.
 Fortunately, after a miserably long and cold winter, the sun came out on the day I arrived and stuck around for the better part of a week.
-Hoping to see the most important sights, I walked for hours each day.
+Hoping to see the most important sights, I ferreted out all the most famous streets in London.
 Crossing over to the north shore of the Thames I meandered down to the Tower of London and Tower Bridge, then back into the financial district for a close-up view of unexpectedly avant-garde skyscrapers that dominate the skyline.
 St. Mary’s Axe, affectionately known by its nickname “the Gherkin” soars skyward like a giant ‘conehead.’
 Just down the street, the Lloyd’s building looks for all the world like a stack of spiral-bound notebooks plunked down on a library shelf.
 Nearby, tourists and locals alike rubberneck at the city’s newest skyscraper, currently under construction, which features a startlingly concave, gravity-defying design.